 Years 3 and 4

 The school day starts at 8.25am.
 Boys stay at school until 3.35pm.
-However, in Year 4 boys remain at school until 4.45pm on Thursday, as part of their games curriculum.
+However, Year 4 boys may finish school at 4.45pm on Thursday, as part of their games curriculum.
+This is dependent on sporting fixtures.
 In addition, both year groups may stay later at School to attend clubs, Teatime Club and Late Stay.

 Years 5 to 8